Midway Games: Arcade games

-Bally Midway was purchased in 1988 by the arcade and pinball game company Williams Electronics Games through its holding company WMS Industries Inc. and its name was changed back to Midway Manufacturing.
+Bally Midway was purchased in 1988 by the arcade and pinball game company Williams Electronics Games through its holding company WMS Industries, Inc. and its name was changed back to Midway Manufacturing.
 Midway moved its headquarters from Franklin Park, Illinois, to Williams's then-headquarters in Chicago, and WMS reincorporated Midway as a Delaware corporation.
 Although WMS retained many R&D employees from the original Midway, only two game designers were retained: Rampage designers Brian Colin and Jeff Nauman.
 WMS obtained the right from Bally to use the "Bally" brand for its pinball games since Bally had completely left the arcade/pinball industry to concentrate on casinos and slot machines.

 Under WMS ownership, Midway initially continued to produce arcade games under the Bally/Midway label, while producing pinball machines under the "Bally" brand.
 In 1991, however, Midway absorbed Williams' video game division and stopped using the "Bally/Midway" label for its arcade games.
 In 1992, the company's The Addams Family machine became the best selling pinball game of all time.
 In 1996, WMS purchased Time Warner Interactive, which included Atari Games, originally a part of Atari, Inc. Also in 1996, Midway changed its original corporate name, Midway Manufacturing, to Midway Games Inc., due to its entrance in the home console market.
 This was facilitated by WMS transferring its former home console division, Williams Entertainment, Inc., to Midway.
-The division had previously been known as Tradewest while part of the Leland corporation, which WMS had acquired in 1994.
+The division had previously been known as Tradewest, which WMS had acquired along with its subsidiary Leland Corporation in 1994.
 The original arcade division of the company became Midway Amusement Games and the newly created home division was named Midway Home Entertainment.